Georgia Ruling Party Installs Loyalist President Amid Constitutional Crisis - UrduPoint

 Georgia Ruling Party Installs Loyalist President Amid Constitutional Crisis

-Tbilisi, (APP - UrduPoint / Pakistan Point News - 14th Dec, 2024) Georgia's ruling party on Saturday installed a far-right loyalist as president in a controversial election process, amid a deepening constitutional crisis and weeks of mass pro-EU protests.
+Tbilisi, (APP - UrduPoint / Pakistan Point News - 14th Dec, 2024) Georgia's ruling party on Saturday installed a far-right former footballer as president in a controversial election process, amid a deepening constitutional crisis and weeks of mass pro-EU protests.

 The Black Sea nation has been in turmoil since the governing Georgian Dream party claimed victory in contested October parliamentary elections.